Harvard Extension School complies with the following federal and state guidelines, outlined below.

 Drug-Free Schools and Campuses Act

 The Drug-Free Schools and Campuses Act of 1989 prohibits the unlawful possession, use, or distribution of drugs and alcohol by students and employees on University property or as part of any University-sponsored activity.
-Information is available about the University’s standards of conduct regarding alcohol and drugs, applicable legal sanctions under public laws, health risks associated with the illicit use of drugs and the abuse of alcohol, drug and alcohol counseling and treatment resources on campus, and the disciplinary sanctions that may be imposed in instances of misconduct involving alcohol and drugs.
-This information is available on the Harvard University Police Department website.
+Information is available about the University’s standards of conduct regarding alcohol and drugs; applicable legal sanctions under public laws; health risks associated with the illicit use of drugs and the abuse of alcohol; drug and alcohol counseling and treatment resources on campus; and the disciplinary sanctions that may be imposed in instances of misconduct involving alcohol and drugs.
+See the alcohol and drug policy on the Harvard University Police Department website.